marigold-dev/training-nft-1/README.md

   - ipfs link for the backend thumbnail url
 - TZIP standard requires to store data in `bytes`.
 As there is no Michelson function to convert string to bytes (using Micheline data PACK will not work as it alters the final bytes), we do the conversion using `char2Bytes` on the frontend side

-> Note : use React to fetch a fresh context in case of page reload, replace `React.useContext` line by this one
->
-> ```typescript
-> const {
->   nftContrat,
->   refreshUserContextOnPageReload,
->   storage,
->   nftContratTokenMetadataMap,
-> } = React.useContext(UserContext) as UserContextType;
-> ```

-Finally, if you remember on the backend , we said that token_id increment management was done in the ui, so you can write this code.
+> Note : Finally, if you remember on the backend , we said that token_id increment management was done in the ui, so you can write this code.
 It is not a good security practice as it supposes that the counter is managed on frontend side, but it is ok for demo purpose.

 Add this code, everytime you have a new token minted, you increment the counter for the next one